fabiolamariapina/100-days-of-code/log.md

 What I focused on today:

 - Understanding TypeScript 2021
-  - finished learning aboutand customizing my TypeScript compiler
+  - finished learning about and customizing my TypeScript compiler
     - noEmitOnError- set it to true so that TS does not compile any files that have an error, Strict Compilation, Code Quality Options, Debugging with Visual Studio Code (still did not fully work, will try again eventually)
   - Classes & Interfaces
     - What are classes?, constructor functions and the this keyword, "private" and "public" access modifiers, shorthand intialization, "readonly" properties, Quiz 4: Class Basics